shriyadh/RAW_SOCKET/README.md

 ## **HIGH LEVEL_APPROACH -- UNDERSTANDING PROJECT DESGIN**

 In order to start this project, we needed an in-depth understanding of the OSI model and the role of each layer.
 This project required us to get familiar with low-level operations of the internet protocol stack.
-We had to go beyond implemeting application level protocols (HTTP GET/ RECEIVE) and build IP and TCP headers in each packet for sending and receicing data.
+We had to go beyond implemeting application level protocols (HTTP GET/ RECEIVE) and build IP and TCP headers in each packet for sending and receiving data.

 We based our understanding of the project on the following steps: